SoilTalks 03 ~ 8 June 2021

 There are good reasons for this.
 Soil can seem dull, static, and so easy to take for granted.
 It is neither visually arresting, emotive or charismatic.
 Attempts to lend a sense of urgency to its decline e.g. headlines like “there are only 60 harvests left” do not stand up to scientific scrutiny.

 So how can we create a buzz around soil?
 How can we capture the public imagination and motivate policy?
 How can we unleash people’s creativity around soil conservation and protection?
-In this session, we bring in expert environmental communicators to ask what soil-folk can learn from other environmental campaigns about the tactics, messages, data and channels that can help us bring soils to life.
+In this session, we brought in expert environmental communicators to ask what soil-folk can learn from other environmental campaigns about the tactics, messages, data and channels that can help us bring soils to life.

 Josh is a journalist and producer for the Guardian, where he’s worked for 11 years.
 He make all sorts of content, but at the moment he is primarily producing videos designed to appeal to a YouTube audience.
 Together with his team, they try and bring Guardian stories to viewers who may not be familiar with their newspaper, and combine the unique audience engagement and tone that YouTube provides, with their trust and authority in traditional journalism.
 In 2019 he published this video on why its time to stop treating soil like dirt.